xpipe-io/xpipe-ptb/README.md

 You can also use [Homebrew](https://github.com/xpipe-io/homebrew-tap) to install the PTB with `brew install --cask xpipe-io/tap/xpipe-ptb`.

 ### Install Script

+For a quick and convenient installation, you can use these scripts.

 #####  Linux / MacOS